 The City’s overall water system has been divided into three (3) flushing areas, therefore over a three (3) year period the whole system will have been flushed and the cycle will start over again.
-This year, we are conducting hydrant flushing in Zone 3, which includes Napa Valley Commons (corporate park), Soscol Gateway, portions of Alta Heights and Browns Valley, Silverado Resort, and northwest Napa.
-Areas not included in this year’s program will be flushed in the winters of 2018-19 or 2019-20.
+This year, we are conducting hydrant flushing in Zone 4, the hillside areas of Browns Valley, Alta Heights, and parts of Hillcrest and Silverado Highlands, and Zone 1, the central Downtown from Lincoln Avenue in the north to the Marina south of Imola Avenue.
+Areas not included in this year’s program will be flushed in the winter of 2019-20 or 2020-21.

 It is neither practical nor cost effective to capture high velocity flows in a mobile operation.
 There is equipment available today that is essentially a mobile treatment plant that treats the water and injects it back into the system, but the upfront capital cost for these systems is more than $500,000 and it is not a cost effective investment for the Water Fund.